clinical-genomics-uppsala/poppy_uppsala/docs/setup.md

 - setting the entry `singularity-prefix` in `config/profile`: `singularity-prefix:
   "path/to/singularity/cache"`.

-With the example of bansmap above, you will see the followinf printout when the rule `bamsnap` is executed:
+With the example of bansmap above, you will see the following printout when the rule `bamsnap` is executed:
 ```bash
 [Timestamp]
 rule basmsnap: